ricardsoleaxa/gaad-hackathon-template/GETTING_STARTED.md

 2. Develop Concept Playback Pitch Video using the Playback Brief.
 3. Develop solution code or optional prototype depending on requirements of challenge track.
 4. Develop Concept Show-n-tell video demonstrating working solution code in action.
-5. Review and update GitHub Repo to ensure it is well structured and organmized for judges.
+5. Review and update GitHub Repo to ensure it is well structured and organized for judges.

 ## Submit
 The following steps are suggested for submitting a qualified event submission: